 Obstetric and gynecologic (OB/GYN) sonographer

 You’ve heard of an OB/GYN, now get ready for an OB/GYN sonographer.
 These medical professionals specialize in using ultrasound technology to diagnose and treat various conditions related to the female reproductive system.
-With their expertise, OB/GYN sonographers are able to create images to look at the uterus, ovaries, and other organs related to women’s health or reproductive health.
+With their expertise, obstetric and gynecologic sonographers are able to create images to look at the uterus, ovaries, and other organs related to women’s health or reproductive health.
 Doctors can identify potential problems such as fibroids or cysts through these images before they become serious issues.

 OB/GYN sonographers must be knowledgeable about fetal development and anatomy so that they can accurately interpret the images for diagnostic purposes.
-Additionally, some OB/GYN sonographers provide prenatal care advice and support during pregnancy scans.
+Additionally, some OB/GYN sonographers monitor fetal health, provide prenatal care advice and support during pregnancy scans.
 These medical professionals play an important role in providing comprehensive healthcare solutions to women of all ages.

 The musculoskeletal system is the body’s central framework, consisting of cartilage, tendons, and ligaments.
 Musculoskeletal ultrasound technicians know the importance of this body system and use their strong technical skills to get a better view of how they function.

-Vascular sonographers specialize in high-frequency sound waves to create images of veins, arteries, organs, and other tissues inside the body.
+Vascular technologists specialize in high-frequency sound waves to create images of veins, arteries, organs, and other tissues inside the body.
 By accurately capturing these images, these medical professionals can help physicians detect potential problems or irregularities within the cardiovascular system before they become serious health issues.

 Did you know that heart disease is the leading cause of death in the U.S.?
 That’s why cardiac sonographers, or echocardiographers, are so important to our healthcare system.